-Initially, FEMA approved only assistance for emergency protective measures (Category B) in all 254 Texas counties.
+FEMA approved assistance for emergency protective measures (Category B) in all 254 Texas counties.
 The City of Fort Worth has information for FEMA Public Assistance Category B, which are actions taken by the City before, during, and after a disaster to save lives, protect public health and safety, prevent damage to improved public health and safety, and prevent damage to improved public and private property.
 Generally, these are actions taken by the community to warn residents, reduce the disaster damages, ensure the continuation of essential public services, and protect lives and public health or safety.
-The total cost is being retrieved by the Risk Management Office and will be updated in future amendments to the Plan.

-Disaster Damage and Impacts - Infrastructure.
+Disaster Damage and Impacts - Infrastructure